Best in-dash navigation stereos for 2019

 - Boss BN965BLC with a backup camera

-What makes them top sellers from last year and sure bets for 2018?
+What makes them top sellers and sure bets for 2019?
 Let's find out!

 In most cases, you'll also enjoy the ability to hook up a rear-view camera, or play video content from your phone, a thumb drive, or a DVD while you're parked.
 Many nav receivers also work with the iDatalink Maestro interface module, which lets you keep your car’s factory features, and in some cases will add vehicle performance gauges not available to you before.